 Doing The Lord’s Work

-We are a 501(c)3 non-profit organization that originally started with providing micro-loans to people in developing nations to give them an opportunity to improve their financial situation and become self-sufficient.
-100% of donated money goes directly to the borrower.
+We are a Christian based, non-profit organization*, started in Texas, by a group of Physicians and Missionaries.
+Our primary project is to provide micro-loans and the principles of capitalism to people in developing nations, to give them an opportunity to improve their ongoing financial situation with the love and support of their fellow man.
+To empower them and to help them feel good about their accomplishments: specifically their ability to provide for their family.
+It’s not a hand out; it is a hand up.
+100% of donated money directed for micro-loans goes directly to the borrower.
 All operating costs are covered by the leadership of our organization.

 How We Do It

-We expect each of our recipients to repay the loan back to the foundation to fund yet another donation.
+We expect each of our recipients to repay the loan back to the organization and then we reuse the money to fund another donation.
 This gives accountability and a sense of accomplishment to the recipient.
-This is empowering- this isn’t just another handout.
-It’s using capitalism to help people help themselves out of poverty.
+This is empowering.
+It promotes capitalism and the beneficiary then has ownership in improving their life.
+Our goal is to not just be another handout.
+We are using principles of capitalism to help people help themselves out of poverty.